-The District is also home to a growing number of immigrants who are English language learners..
-The number of individuals with Limited English Proficiency is 33,200 in the District of Columbia, including approximately 4,000 that are native-born.37 About 14 percent of the District's population, or about 93,000 individuals, is foreign-born and that number has increased steadily since 1980.38 Since 2010 alone, the District has seen a 13 percent increase in the share of immigrants in the population, the fourth highest increase in the nation.
+The District is also home to a growing number of immigrants who are English language learners.
+The number of individuals with limited English proficiency is 33,200 in the District of Columbia, including approximately 4,000 that are native-born.
+About 14 percent of the District's population, or about 93,000 individuals, is foreign-born and that number has increased steadily since 1980.
+Since 2010 alone, the District has seen a 13 percent increase in the share of immigrants in the population, the fourth highest increase in the nation.
 In 2013, immigrants constituted about 17 percent of the civilian labor force.
-This proportion dropped from 18 percent in 2010, despite the increase in the overall immigrant population in the District.39 This suggests that finding employment has become more challenging for immigrants since the recession.
+This proportion dropped from 18 percent in 2010, despite the increase in the overall immigrant population in the District.
+This suggests that finding employment has become more challenging for immigrants since the recession.

-This data also suggests that it is necessary to consider how to increase job opportunities for those with limited English proficiency as well as those with a high school diploma or less.
-At the same time, we must develop strategies to ensure that the jobs they enter are part of a career path that will lead to both increased education and skill attainment, and higher wages.
+This data also suggests that it is necessary to consider how to increase job opportunities for those with limited English proficiency, as well as those with a high school diploma or less.
+At the same time, we must develop strategies to ensure that the jobs they enter are part of a career path that will lead to both increased education, skill attainment, and higher wages.
 The system must also address the fact that race has a disparate impact on employment for those English language learners who are people of color, especially for those without a college degree.

-According to the U.S. Census Bureau, 2009-2013 American Community Survey, an estimated 11.7 percent (9,801 total) of 18-24 year old DC residents lack a high school diploma or its equivalent; and a similar 11.6 percent (49,916 total) of individuals age 25 and over also lack this credential - many of which are likely to have low levels of literacy.
+According to the U.S. Census Bureau, 2012-2016 American Community Survey, an estimated 9.9 percent (8,084 total) of 18-24-year-old DC residents lack a high school diploma or its equivalent.
+A similar 10 percent (46,510 total) of individuals age 25 and over also lack this credential, many of which are likely to have low levels of literacy.
 Additional data on the education and skill levels of DC residents can be found in Section II (a)(1)(B)(iii) below.

-Further review of the ACS data from this time period shows that one's educational attainment has a direct impact on one's earning potential, resulting in the following disparities:
+Further review of the ACS data from this time shows that one's educational attainment has a direct impact on one's earning potential, resulting in the following disparities: